SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/02-Promises.md

 });
 ```

-- `Promise.race(iterable)` - Takes an array of promises and after the first one is **either resolved or rejected**, returns a `Promise` object that resolves or rejects with its value.
+- `Promise.race(iterable)`: Takes an array of promises and after the first one is **either resolved or rejected**, returns a `Promise` object that resolves or rejects with its value.

 ```js live
 let firstPromise = new Promise((resolve, reject) => {